-In accordance to of the Code of Student Rights and Responsibilities (The Code), "Any complainant or respondent who disagrees with the disposition of their complaint at the conclusion of the complaint process, or disagrees with any disciplinary penalty assessed, may appeal the decision, in writing no later than five (5) business days from the time the complainant and/or respondent were notified of the decision."
+In accordance with of the Code of Student Rights and Responsibilities (The Code), "Any complainant or respondent who disagrees with the disposition of their complaint at the conclusion of the complaint process, or disagrees with any disciplinary penalty assessed, may appeal the decision, in writing no later than five (5) days from the time the complainant and/or respondent were notified of the decision."

 Please complete the information below and forward the completed document to the Registrar's Office - mdeschutter@stclaircollege.ca.
-Appellants are encouraged to read Section 7.1.5.6 of the Code to fully understand how Non-Academic Misconduct Appeals are addressed by the College.
+Appellants are encouraged to read Section 7.1.5.6 of the